English ship Revenge (1577): Capture by the Spanish and sinking (1591)

 "Out-gunned, out-fought, and out-numbered fifty-three to one", when the end looked certain Grenville ordered Revenge to be sunk: "Sink me the ship, Master Gunner—sink her, split her in twain!
 Fall into the hands of God, not into the hands of Spain!"
 His officers could not agree with this order and a surrender was agreed by which the lives of the officers and crew would be spared.
 After an assurance of proper conduct, and having held off dozens of Spanish ships, Revenge at last surrendered.
 The injured Grenville died of wounds two days later aboard the Spanish flagship.

-The captured but heavily damaged Revenge never reached Spain, but was lost with her mixed prize-crew of 70 Spaniards and English captives, along with a large number of the Spanish ships in a dreadful storm off the Azores.
+The captured but heavily damaged Revenge never reached Spain, but was lost with her mixed prize-crew of 70 Spaniards and English captives, along with a large number of the Spanish ships in a heavy storm off the Azores.
 The battle-damaged Revenge was cast upon a cliff next to the island off Terceira, where she broke up completely.
 Between 1592 and 1593, 14 guns of the Revenge were recovered by the Spanish from the site of the wreck.
 Other cannons were driven ashore years later by the tide, and the last weapons raised were salvaged as late as 1625.